neuza-git/lifx-dash/README.md

 Sniffer part from tcpdump page https://www.tcpdump.org/pcap.html And everything else except the main and some modifications from https://github.com/ArquintL/lifx-c-lib

+Installation :
+you can clone then just do (I gotta create a new Makefile I know...) make

+Dependence :

 It requires the libcap library :
-(other you'll get this kind of error : pcap.h: No such file or directory
+(other you'll get this error : pcap.h: No such file or directory

-for ubuntu/debian (remove sudo if your debian doesn't have it) you can do the following to intsall it :

-sudo apt-get install libcap-dev
+For ubuntu/debian (remove sudo if you don't have it) sudo apt-get install libcap-dev

+For redhat based distros :
+yum install libpcap-devel